coolcarly/coolcarly.github.io/docs/life/swimming-and-surfing/malabar-ows.md

 ---
-dg-publish: true
+title: Malabar Magic Ocean Swim 2023
 ---
-# Malabar Magic Ocean Swim

-###### 19.2.23
+### 2023-02-19

 **Sunday Funday.** 😄☀️

-Today was the [Malabar magic]([https://www.malabarmagicoceanswim.com.au](https://www.malabarmagicoceanswim.com.au/)) #oceanswim.
+Today was the [Malabar magic](https://www.malabarmagicoceanswim.com.au/) oceanswim.
 They had options for 1km, 2.5km and 5km.
 As I do, I decided to enter the 5km.
 I was dreading it, as I barely trained for this swim.
 Mind you, I spend a lot of time in the ocean, but most of the time I just have fun paddling and haven't been focusing on long endurance swimming.
 ![Malabar magic OWS](pics/swimming-malabar.png)

 The swim itself was okay.
 Malabar is a flat bay so for outside observers, it seems like it should be easy.
 The course was two laps of a 2.5km course (in the image above).
 On the way out, it wasn't too bad, I felt comfortable the whole first lap.
 Heading into the second lap, my legs were starting to cramp up - not sure of the muscle, but I was feeling it in the one just under the hip bone.